tendermario/docs/docs/pages/bounty-snake-guide.md

 [Starter Snakes](https://docs.battlesnake.com/starter-snakes) - A collection of snake templates in a variety of languages designed fast track development.

-[Battlenake Official Github](https://github.com/battlesnakeofficial) - The repository for all open source Battlesnake code including starter snakes in a variety of languages and technologies.
+[Battlesnake Official Github](https://github.com/battlesnakeofficial) - The repository for all open source Battlesnake code including starter snakes in a variety of languages and technologies.

 ### Bounty Snake Ideas